raspi0124/Japanese-font-for-TinyMCE/readme.txt

 Version 4.15: Fixed bug reported by "一斗缶", closing h3 tag and link tag on setting page.
 Version 4.16: Fixed bug caused by optimization done at version 4.15 Version 4.17: Fixed looping noticing bug.
+Version 4.18: Re-added font size change function for non TinyMCE Addvanced users..(Thought noone uses it, but there was.)